afni/afni_doc/tutorials/fs/fs_fsprep.rst

 up noticeably (by a bit under a factor of 2, here).
 Using the ``-openmp 8`` on top of this did not seem to matter much.

+And note: I also ran Ex.
+A above with ``setenv OMP_NUM_THREADS 1``, and the runtime was a very similar 3.754 hours.
+So, if you are *not* using ``-parallel``, you might as well just use a single thread---you don't get any speedup from OpenMP without that option being used.

 .. _tut_fsprep_anec_bio:

 Anecdote 2: on Biowulf cluster